rogerjbos/web_crypto/content/faq.md

 #### Can I switch to another stake pool?
 Yes, you may switch at any time from within your [Daedalus](https://daedaluswallet.io/) or [Yoroi](https://yoroi-wallet.com) wallet.
 If you would like to delegate your ADA to another stake pool, simply select your new stake pool of choice and it will take place after the next epoch.

+#### Where do the names Ada and Lovelace come from?
+Ada Lovelace was a pioneer of computing science born over two centuries ago.
+She took part in writing the first published program and was a computing visionary, recognizing for the first time that computers could do much more than just calculations.
+1 ADA = 1,000,000 Lovelace

 #### [BOS] stake pool ID:
 [19baf409a231aa295a81fab2a7d72e9b2f3b8605acbad0e427f22368](https://adapools.org/pool/19baf409a231aa295a81fab2a7d72e9b2f3b8605acbad0e427f22368)